CBICA/NiChart_Workflows/README.md

 ***!
 For successful workflow execution, user data should meet specific requirements:***

-- Input scans should be copied to a folder named:

-  > "data/{study name}/Images"

-  where {study name} is a variable for the dataset or study.

-  Users can create multiple "data/{study name}" folders.
-Each dataset or study is processed independently, with results saved in sub-folders of the study folder.

-- A list named:

-  > "data/{study name}/Lists/{study name}_Demog.csv"

-  with demographic information for each subject.
-The list should include the columns

-    * **MRID**: ID of each scan
-    * **Age**: Age of the subject
-    * **Sex**: Sex of the subject (M/F)
+***!
+Please see the test dataset for an example***

 ## Examples:

-We provided data for a toy dataset "data/Study1" as an example.
+We provided a toy dataset "input/vTest" as an example.
 Please use it as a reference for your input data.
-You can apply the structural MRI workflow on this dataset as follows:
+You can apply a sample NiChart workflow on this dataset as follows:

 ```console
 cd workflows/w_sMRI
 snakemake -np           ## Dry run
 snakemake --cores 1     ## Run the pipeline on the Study1
 ```
-If the workflow works successfully, results will be created inside the study folder, e.g.:
+If the workflow works successfully, results will be created inside the output folder:

-> "data/Study1/output",
+> "../../output/vTest",

 ## Contributing: